 I am testing my body and am calling myself a backpacking health nut.

 The trip will be exploring cities I’ve have never been to, revisiting the loved ones, and testing myself.

 This blog will be a hobby for me.
-A place for me to learn some HTML, uncover marketing techniques, website design, and most importantly, to keep writing.
-One of my weakest links in high school up was writing, so naturally I want to strengthen my weaknesses.
+A place for me to learn practice my HTML, dedicate time to understanding marketing techniques, website design, and most importantly, to keep writing.
+Through therapy I’ve seen the impact of reflective writing and progress in my quest to be forever learning.